Sanoobk/Azure-CI-CD-Containers-Kubernetes-ApplicationInsights-DevOps/README.md

 **Step 2.b: Automatic Work Item Creation using Logic Apps**

 **Step 2.b.1: Create Logic App**
-Use Logic Apps to create a new Azure DevOps Boards Work Item (Issue) when an AKS Active Node Count metric is greater than 3.
+Use Logic Apps to create a new Azure DevOps Boards Work Item (Issue) when an AKS Active Pods Count metric is greater than 3.

 Links below can help with designing the simple Logic App.